Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Crawl efficiency still plays a part in the discovery stage, especially with paginated pages, but internal links help crawlers discover content on your website and reduce crawl depth.

-And the more internal links a page has, the more important search engines see that page as, making it more likely to be crawled.
+And the more internal links a page has, the more important search engines see the page as, making it more likely to be crawled.

-Outside of your sitemap, you’ll still want to internally link every page on your website.
+Outside of your sitemap, you’ll still want to link every page on your website internally.

-A sitemap.xml is a file on your website that contains all indexable URLs on your website that you want search engines to find and crawl.
+A sitemap.xml is a file on your website containing all indexable URLs you want search engines to find and crawl.

 bO ZvkuX 1Lqb24jUVrMzrebZgM9xH9lbOzXz v8dltdd2iWS5N9myUqD9122XXsJlTYXtE U4g40T11Euy4prSm savcZW0RQWOVUgsywLl eApJdkx QSKm38Lh9POnLpuF5bwXw26FMfUAnLewVo

-This file is a hint and not a directive, so this means search engines can choose whether or not to honor it.
+This file is a hint and not a directive; search engines can choose whether or not to honor it.

 Search engines will typically honor your sitemap, but that doesn’t mean they’ll index every URL.

-And they will even crawl URLs outside of your URL if you don’t have your robots.txt configured.
+And they will even crawl URLs outside your URL if you don’t have your robots.txt configured.

 RySY85Sc2C7CTFfDIvn1O4hvFZ4Y6q6v09hKtI94r3EWKWIQtYZxN5SJEpH0ickCs0DRJ4YbGanu8xMyVEqrJcXvqTsw6g8hIJKVrkaBFPnVKp dAOtHCXhebELvweEyNIeheg9hhbfYef0cRkwh9LQ

-This is why crawl efficiency is important, you only want Google to crawl the pages you want indexed.
+This is why crawl efficiency is essential; you only want Google to crawl the pages you want indexed.

 And having a sitemap.xml is the first step to influencing how search engines interact with your website.

-You should also identify any pages on your website that may be considered to be a duplicate of another page.
+You should also identify any pages on your website that may duplicate another page.

-Duplicate content will not only cause search engines to show the wrong search result, but it can lead to content being devalued and a loss of trust with search engines.
+Duplicate content will not only cause search engines to show the wrong search result but can also lead to devaluing content and a loss of trust with search engines.

 To find duplicate pages, you can use Google Search Console to find pages marked as “duplicate without user-selected canonical.”